Korban: Efforts to resume sacrifices

 A few groups, notably the Temple Institute and the Temple Mount Faithful, have petitioned the Israeli government to rebuild a Third Temple on the Temple Mount and restore sacrificial worship.
 The Israeli government has not responded favorably.
 Most Orthodox Jews regard rebuilding a Temple as an activity for a Jewish Messiah as part of a future Jewish eschatology, and most non-Orthodox Jews do not believe in the restoration of sacrificial worship at all.
 The Temple Institute has been constructing ritual objects in preparation for a resumption of sacrifices.
+According to The Times of Israel, "[w]hile the temples have not existed and Jews have not performed such sacrifices for nearly 2,000 years, small groups ascend the mount perennially to try to revive the ritual, without success."
+Israeli police have routinely detained groups attempting to smuggle goats onto the Temple Mount for sacrifice.

 References in non-rabbinic sources

 New Testament

-In the New Testament, Jesus is reported in Mark 7:11 as criticising the practice of dedicating possessions as Corban.
+In the Christian New Testament, Jesus is reported in Mark 7:11 as criticising the practice of dedicating possessions as Korban.

 Josephus

-The Jewish historian Josephus mentions the word Corban in his history The Jewish War, written in the first century CE.
-Josephus records (2.9.4) that the Roman procurator Pontius Pilate expended the money given to the temple treasury as Corban on the construction of an aqueduct.
-This action caused a riot, which Pilate violently suppressed.
+The Jewish historian Josephus uses the term Korban in the second book of his historiography titled The War of the Jews, written in the first century CE.
+Josephus records, in chapter 9 of the book, that the Roman procurator Pontius Pilate expended the money stored in the temple treasury, having been offered as Korban, on the construction of an aqueduct.
+His action caused a riot, which his forces violently suppressed.